 If after a certain period of time the beneficiary cannot be found, the unclaimed money will then go to the state.
 However, the money can still claimed even if many years have passed from the state if the proper applications are made.

-How to Search for a Lost Policy?
+How to Search for A Lost Policy?
+[Free & Paid]

 For those who believe that they are beneficiaries to unclaimed life insurance benefits then there are steps that you can take which will help discover and claim what you are owed.

 Check Files: If you are going through the papers of someone who has passed way, you’ll want to look for any letters or communication with a life insurance company.
 In addition, you will want to look for any checks written to an insurance company even if they are very old.
 Even forgotten life insurance policies are usually still in force decades after the policy holder has passed away as long as all the premiums have been paid.